rnabioco/raer/README.md

 raer facilitates analysis of RNA adenosine editing in the [Bioconductor](https://bioconductor.org/) ecosystem.

-🚧 **raer is under active development and functionality may change** 🚧

 ## Installation

 You can install the development version of raer from